mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "I thought I could trust you," Melna said.
 "But you locked me in with that dog of a man–"

-"I swear I didn't know.
-My crew–."
+"My crew.
+They–"

-"You were both planning to sell me for ransom all along!"
+"I know you were both planning to sell me for ransom."

-Her voice was painted with pain.
-Her throat, the bristles of a brush long hardened with use.
+Her tones were stiff and incisive, like the bristles of an anomin pine in the desert.

-"We all need something," thi said.
+"We all need something," said Shinna.
 Hae face was flush with relentless tension and unquestionable doubt.

-Many of the crew had rushed to the doorway to stowage, investigating the source of the smoke, but Shinna wasn't going to let her out of hae sight.
+Many of the crew had rushed to the doorway to stowage to investigate the source of the smoke, but Shinna wasn't going to let her out of hae sight.

 Melna said, "Whatever Fajro promised you, it isn't coming."